Stav-Sananes/stav-sananes.github.io/README.md

----
-theme: jekyll-theme-minimal
-title: Octocat's homepage
-description: Bookmark this to keep an eye on my project updates!
----

 # Welcome to My Projects

 Hi there!
 I’m **Stav Naftali Sananes**, a passionate **Full Stack Developer** from Israel, currently based in Beer-Sheva.
 This page showcases a variety of my projects—from C++ systems and games to full-stack web applications with modern frameworks.